-Since 2002, Dr. Groff has participated in many archaeological investigations, including work in Australia, Belize, Egypt, Italy, and here in the U.S. She currently teaches The Human Species; General Anthropology; Maya Archaeology; Australian Archaeology and Indigenous Cultures; Archaeology of Complex Societies; Florida Archaeology; North American Archaeology; Mesoamerican Archaeology; Ancient Incas; African Archaeology and Prehistory; Magic, Ritual, and Belief; Peoples of the World; Cultural Anthropology; and Sex, Gender, and Culture.
+Since 2002, Dr. Groff has participated in many archaeological investigations, including work in Australia, Belize, Egypt, Italy, and more recently in Florida and Turkey.
+Dr. Groff joined the UCF faculty in 2009 and teaches The Human Species; General Anthropology; Maya Archaeology; Australian Archaeology and Indigenous Cultures; Archaeology of Complex Societies; Florida Archaeology; North American Archaeology; Mesoamerican Archaeology; Ancient Incas; African Archaeology and Prehistory; Magic, Ritual, and Belief; Peoples of the World; Cultural Anthropology; and Sex, Gender, and Culture.

 In the News